jchoker/jchoker.github.io/index.md

 I’ve learned a lot over the years about programming languages and fielded a lot of questions about C#, Java and other programming languages.

 My interests are:
-* [High-Level Languages](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpn-connections.html) languages with strong abstraction from the details of the computer, the amount of abstraction provided defines how "high-level" a language is;
+* [High-Level Languages](https://isaaccomputerscience.org/topics/programming_languages) languages with strong abstraction from the details of the computer, the amount of abstraction provided defines how "high-level" a language is.
-* [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) service, which provides centralized connectivity and management across thousands of networks;
+* [Algorithm Design](https://aws.amazon.com/transit-gateway/) service, which provides centralized connectivity and management across thousands of networks;
 * [AWS Transit Gateway Network Manager](https://aws.amazon.com/transit-gateway/network-manager/), which provides a single global view of your private network.

 I received a Bachelor's degree in Computer Engineering from [Department of Computer Engineering at Ferdowsi University of Mashhad](http://en.um.ac.ir/content/Department-of-Computer-Engineering).